jakubbilko/CookieBox/README.md

     });

-delay - sets the time after which the bar appears visible - if you want the bar to be visible on start, set this to true showspeed - speed of the roll down transition (in ms) hidespeed - speed of the roll up transition (in ms) autocss - when set to true, this will set some basi css for the bar (make it fixed and positioned on the top) coookiename - the name of the cookie that determines wether the bar has been shown on the site, use a unique name for each site
+delay - sets the time after which the bar appears

+visible - if you want the bar to be visible on start, set this to true

+showspeed - speed of the roll down transition (in ms)

+hidespeed - speed of the roll up transition (in ms)

+autocss - when set to true, this will set some basic css for the bar (make it fixed and positioned on the top)

+coookiename - the name of the cookie that determines wether the bar has been shown on the site, use a unique name for each site